-Old Irish harp tuning pins are different from the modern steel tuning pins used on classical pedal harps and lever harps.
-Old Irish harp tuning pins are made from brass, and they have a square drive head which is as wide as the wide end of the tapered shaft.
+Historical Irish harp tuning pins are a different design from modern steel tuning pins.
+The old Irish harp tuning pins are made from brass, and they have a square drive head which is as wide as the wide end of the tapered shaft.

 My handmade brass tuning pins have #4 Imperial 1:48 taper shafts, the same as standard modern harp tuning pins.
 This means they can be fitted using a standard ¼″ reamer, or can be swapped out to replace modern steel pins.
 I can make your pins to any shape, size or length (within reason…) Let me know what your harp is, and what pins you need for it.